• global traveler| landscape architecture| visual artist|

 California-born, Elizabeth is a New Yorker at heart and has lived in Asia and Europe.
 Elizabeth has a lifelong love for travel and has visited countries on five continents.
-Professionally, Elizabeth has held positions at startups and NGOs, such as national president for The Ivy League Council and co-head of the US expansion of Project Access International (New York).
-Prior to Columbia, she developed digital startups as the first-ever entrepreneur-in-residence for a biotech foundation (Boston), worked in business liaison, journalism, and corporate education (China), and studied Mandarin Chinese, after finishing high school early (California).
-She is the proud mom of two rescue pit bulls, Brave and Sky, and can often be found driving with her dogs.
+Professionally, Elizabeth has held management positions at tech startups and education NGOs, such as National President for The Ivy League Council and Co-Head of the US Expansion of Project Access International (New York).
+After finishing high school early in California, she worked professionally while studying Mandarin Chinese in China, before working as the first-ever entrepreneur-in-residence at a biotech foundation (Boston).
+Elizabeth is a proud mom of two adopted pitbulls, Brave (deceased), and Skylar, and can often be found driving with her dog.

-For past positions and full resume, please refer to Linkedin (Linkedin here) and to view my resume (CV here)
+For past positions and full resume, please refer to my Linkedin

 Interdisciplinary Experienced, Internationally Educated, Versatile Artisan